 In general, successful applicants will have at least a 3.0 undergraduate grade point average (GPA) and an above average score on the GRE.

-Students may be admitted to the fall or spring semesters.
-However, students applying to the fall semester are encouraged to submit applications prior to December 15 in order to be considered for the best scholarships.
+Students are admitted to the fall semester.
+Students applying are encouraged to submit applications prior to December 15 in order to be considered for the best scholarships.
 Since the admission review process does not include an interview, submitted materials should present student qualifications clearly and completely.

 The following items are required in order to complete the applications process: